skylight-hq/skylight.digital/_blog_posts/microconsulting_unsolicited_proposal.md

 ![Storyboard illustrating one potential use case for a microconsulting services marketplace platform.](/img/blog/microconsulting_unsolicited_proposal/microconsulting-services-marketplace-platform-storyboard.jpg)

-We have been gratified by the positive reaction to our [Microconsulting Services announcement](/blog/supplement-your-team-with-specific-digital-expertise-through-our-microconsulting-services/).
+We've been gratified by the positive reaction to our [Microconsulting Services announcement](/blog/supplement-your-team-with-specific-digital-expertise-through-our-microconsulting-services/).
 In particular, we accord with Harvard professor Dr. Steve Kelman's <a href="https://fcw.com/blogs/lectern/2017/07/kelman-microconsulting.aspx">piece</a> on the disruptive implications of such small-scoped services, who writes:

 <blockquote cite="https://fcw.com/blogs/lectern/2017/07/kelman-microconsulting.aspx">
 <p>"If microconsulting can gain traction, this could become a disruptive innovation that forces legacy contractors to change their consulting scoping models."</p>